allaboutevemirolive/Leetcode/README.md

-# Welcome to my GitHub Repository
+# Welcome to my LeetCode Solutions Repository

-Here you will find high-quality coding solutions for various problems and challenges, curated by top coders and online resources, such as ChatGPT.
+Here you will find high-quality coding solutions for various LeetCode problems, curated by top coders and online resources, such as ChatGPT.
 Each solution has been carefully crafted to meet the maximum runtime and memory usage efficiency.

 ## Quality Code and Explanation